-What is the 7 Mountain Mandate?
+What is the Seven Mountain Mandate?
 Is it Biblical?

-The 7 Mountain Mandate (7-M) is an anti-biblical and politically motivated strategy that is mostly promoted by the New Apostolic Reformation (NAR) movement.
-The theology and deception behind this teaching is to push a social, cultural, economic and political agenda which leads people away from Biblical Christianity and the true gospel so that followers focus on issues that are temporal, political and related to the worldly and demonic systems of the world.
+The Seven Mountain Mandate (7-M) is an anti-biblical and politically motivated prophecy / strategy that is mostly promoted by the New Apostolic Reformation (NAR) movement.
+The theology and deception behind this teaching is to push a social, cultural, economic and political agenda which leads people away from Biblical Christianity and the true Gospel so that followers focus on issues that are temporal, political and related to the worldly and demonic systems of the world.

 The 7 Mountain Mandate is particularly popular among many NAR churches and groups that are associated with the prosperity gospel message.
 However this mandate and teaching is based upon a false prophecy of the end times and a false understanding regarding the details of Christ’s second coming.

 According to the leaders of the New Apostolic Reformation (NAR), God in these last days will empower the church and NAR prophets and apostles to take control or dominion of 7 major institutions or 7 spheres of influence so that they may govern the nations of the world.

 NAR leaders and followers of the Seven Mountain Mandate believe that Christ cannot return to earth unless the church has taken dominion over the 7 institutions.